-My most recent book, This Could: How Two Words Can Create Opportunity in an Era of Limited Resources, draws on my decades of research and work around the world to help people find solutions and opportunities using existing objects, assets, and materials in new ways.
-My other books include Reprogramming the City, the toolkit How to Reprogram the City, NatureStructure: Infrastructure for Nature, Urban Play, and Trust Design.
+My most recent book, This Could…, draws on my decades of research and work in resourceful innovation around the world to help people find solutions and opportunities using existing objects, assets, and materials in new ways.

-I have created resourceful design strategies in over a dozen cities worldwide, and have addressed The World Bank, The World Urban Development Congress, and numerous other institutions and organizations.
+I have created resourceful innovation solutions in over a dozen cities worldwide, and have addressed The World Bank, The World Urban Development Congress, and numerous other institutions and organizations.

 I am the founder of Reprogramming the City , a global initiative encouraging cities to repurpose and reuse existing urban assets to improve quality of life and ecological health.
 When I am not writing or speaking, I create exhibitions to explore new ideas for resourcefulness and innovation; to date, I have created more than 30 exhibitions in eight nations.

-In recognition of my work, I was made a Fellow of the Royal Society for Arts, Manufacturers and Commerce in London in 2010.
+In recognition of my work, I was made a Fellow of the Royal Society for Arts, Manufactures and Commerce in London in 2010.

 After many years living and working in eight cities and five countries, I am now based in Boston.
 You can contact me here.